KarmenN30/RockPaperScissorsKarmen/README.md

 # RockPaperScissorsKarmen
-This si simple console game
+This is simple console game